Introduction customer trends and new food sources: what are the food safety risks involved?

 • Furthermore, the COVID-19 pandemic also influenced the way we eat and purchase food: people are buying their meals through online portals.

--> Food deliveries (groceries, take-away food) have been found to be associated with inaccurate food safety provided by the seller, inappropriate cold chain systems, inappropriate safe handling practices, and cross-.
+-> Food deliveries (groceries, take-away food) have been found to be associated with inaccurate food safety information provided by the seller, inappropriate cold chain systems, inappropriate safe handling practices, and cross-contamination.
 [5]

 New food sources and novelty foods